downbeat/cthwre/README.md

 # CyberTruck Hardware Reverse Engineering (CTHWRE) Class

-Started in 2017 by Russ Bielawski and [Bill Hass](https://twitter.com/bhass_), this HW RE course was designed to teach basic hardware reversing skills to the students at the [CyberTruck](https://cybertruckchallenge.org) Challenge.
+Started in 2017 by Russ Bielawski and [Bill Hass](https://twitter.com/bhass_), this HW RE course is designed to teach basic hardware reversing skills to the students at the [CyberTruck Challenge](https://cybertruckchallenge.org).

 This is the public facing repository for the hardware reverse engineering class materials.